 There is no international consensus on the exact definition of "research integrity", despite the increasing number of countries with national offices, agencies or other institutional structures concerned with research integrity, as well as national and transnational networks, forums, and international conferences on the subject.

-Scientific integrity corresponds to a behaviour pattern in research characterised by the observance and promotion of ethical and deontological principles that inspire and guarantee a rigorous and responsible praxis.
+Research integrity corresponds to a standard of conduct in research, characterized by the observance and promotion of ethical and deontological principles that inspire and guarantee rigorous and responsible practices.

 Good practises are a series of individual and organisational actions and behaviours based on the fundamental values of science, that express the principles and responsibilities that scientific integrity implies.
 Good scientific practices support responsible conduct in research.

 Conflicts of interests

 Conflicts of interest arise in situations where the proper performance of public professional obligations and responsibilities, professional criteria or judgement, or undertaking the institutional mission may be unduly influenced by private or secondary interests.
 Conflicts of interest should NOT be classified as research malpractice, but if not managed properly they clearly represent a threat to research integrity.

 In the undertaking of scientific research there are numerous conducts that do not comply with rigorous and responsible practices.
 These can be categorized according to the effects and consequences that are derived.
 The most serious violations of good scientific practice are fabrication and falsification, although plagiarism is also commonly recognised as research misconduct.
 In addition to fabrication, falsification and plagiarism, there are other unacceptable practices that, without falsifying or distorting the recording of data and results, likewise constitute irresponsible and, therefore, undesirable behaviour.